• Home

 A SUMMER READING CHALLENGE IDEA FOR KIDS

-One of our most popular reading challenges is the Summer Reading Library Adventure Challenge that encourages kids and families to visit the library and discover great books.
+One of my most popular reading challenges is the Summer Reading Library Adventure Challenge which encourages kids and families to visit the library and discover great books.

 See the Summer Reading Library Adventure Challenges HERE.